 \subsection{Propagation Scheme and Troubleshooting}

-There are several critical parameters governing the accuracy and efficiency of \texttt{TENSO} propagation which were not reviewed in section \ref{sec:conpar}.
+We now review several important parameters governing the accuracy and efficiency of \texttt{TENSO} propagation, building on Section \ref{sec:defaults}.

 The primary parameter for adjustment of \texttt{TENSO}'s propagation strategy is \lstinline{stepwise_method} in \lstinline{system_multibath} which determines the scheme for numerical propagation.
 By default, the \lstinline{stepwise_method="mix"} method is selected.
-This approach represents a hybrid scheme, typically, combining a projector-splitting algorithm for the initial times followed by the direct integration method.\cite{chen2025} The other option is \lstinline{stepwise_method="simple"} in which case only one propagation method is used for the entire simulation, selected by setting the argument \lstinline{ps_method} equal to \lstinline{"vmf"} for variable-mean field direct propagation, \lstinline{"ps1"} for the static rank projector splitting method, and \lstinline{"ps2"} for the adaptive rank projector splitting method.
+This approach represents a hybrid scheme, typically combining a projector-splitting algorithm for the initial times followed by the direct integration method.\cite{chen2025} The other option is \lstinline{stepwise_method="simple"} in which case only one propagation method is used for the entire simulation, selected by setting the argument \lstinline{ps_method} equal to \lstinline{"vmf"} for variable-mean field direct propagation, \lstinline{"ps1"} for the static rank projector splitting method, and \lstinline{"ps2"} for the adaptive rank projector splitting method.

-When \lstinline{"mix"} is selected, the initial phase of the propagation is controlled by the \lstinline{system_multibath} parameters \lstinline{auxiliary_ps_method} and \lstinline{auxiliary_step_time}.
-The former specifies the propagation algorithm, which must be either ps1 or ps2, while the latter defines the duration of this phase of propagation.
+When \lstinline{"mix"} is selected, the initial phase of the propagation is controlled by the \lstinline{system_multibath} parameter \lstinline{auxiliary_ps_method}.
+This specifies the propagation algorithm.
 The default is the adaptive rank ps2 and the \lstinline{max_auxiliary_rank} parameter sets the upper bound on the tensor rank.
-When the rank limit or the specified time threshold is reached, the propagation method changes to the method specified by the \lstinline{ps_method} parameter, with \lstinline{"vmf"} being the default.
+When the rank limit is reached the propagation method changes to the method specified by the \lstinline{ps_method} parameter, with \lstinline{"vmf"} being the default.